bakfile/bak/docs/demo/README.md

 ```

 This will copy the asciinema URL to your clipboard and print it to your
 terminal.
-The SVG animation is created as `./bak_demo.svg`.
+The SVG animation will be created as `./bak_demo.svg`.

+**NOTE:**
-You should preview the demo first to verify it, so as to avoid uploading content
+- You should preview the demo first to verify it, so as to avoid uploading
-unnecessarily.
+  content unnecessarily.
+- You should run the upload script in a new terminal so it doesn't mess up your
+  terminal size